Riernar/arm5/vis/README.md

 The script produces a ledger with detailed vis stocks as a function of time (year and season), total consumption for each magi and detailed records of what happened to the stocks for each year and season.

+#### JSON

+The default output format is JSON, which contains full details.
+This include the recorded transaction and resulting stocks for each seasons, as well as per-magus consumption tracking.

+#### Markdown

-The default output format is JSON, which contains the full details.
-The script can also produce a markdown report that is much more human readable, featuring tables.
+The script can also produce a markdown report that is more human readable, featuring tables.
 In this case, the main stock tables only describe the state of the stock per year, instead of per season, to keep it readable.